balazshernadi1/javafx-inventory-management/README.md

 ## Service layer

-The service layer coordinates business rules, transactions, and persistence.
-Each service has a single responsibility (e.g., AuthService for authentication, ProductService for product workflows) and operates inside a transactional boundary.
-DAOs (e.g., ProductDAO, UserDAO) are injected into services; for complex projections, services may use HQL directly against the JPA entities.
+The service layer sits between the UI and external systems, mediating all application workflows (UI ↔ Service ↔ External).
+Each service has a single, well-defined responsibility—for example, an AuthService for authentication or a ProductService for product operations.
+Services coordinate any required DAOs and manage transactions, while shielding the UI from persistence concerns.
+They never expose persistence models (e.g., JPA entities) to the UI; instead, they return purpose-built Data Transfer Objects (DTOs) that aggregate only the data the UI needs.

 Class diagram showcasing the service layer:
 <img width="940" height="860" alt="image" src="https://github.com/user-attachments/assets/293087df-cc43-4a38-9214-68cb6b277abb" />